andaze/WebCorporate/content/company/message/index.en.md

 # Top Message
 ## As a true technology supporter who also understands business strategy, we contribute to transformation through the use of digital technology.
-Andaze is a leading company in the field of technology development and consulting.
-Andaze is a venture company born from the spin-out of professionals active on the front lines of various fields.
-Andaze is a venture company created through the spin-out of leading professionals in various fields, from technology development to consulting.
+Andaze is a venture company created by spin-outs of leading professionals in various fields ranging from technology development to consulting.

-Since our founding, we have always been on the lookout for trends and
-We have always been on the lookout for the latest trends, and have been generous in our use of superior technology.
+Since its inception, Andaze has always been on the lookout for trends and has been generous in its use of superior technology.

-All of them function as players while showing high leadership.
+All members of the team are highly motivated and function as players in the industry.
-From a business perspective, we pursue user-friendly services.
+We pursue services that are easy to use from a business perspective.

-Unprecedented challenges, unique business models, and
-technologies of global standards are essential to the creation of new innovations.
+Unprecedented challenges, unique business models, and global standard technologies are essential for creating new innovations.
-Of course, we provide services while sincerely addressing management issues.
+Of course, we provide services while sincerely addressing business challenges.
-Customers come from a wide variety of industries and company sizes.
+Our clients come from a wide range of industries and come in all sizes.

-We have built a long-term partnership based on a relationship of deep trust.
+We have built long-term partnerships based on a deep relationship of trust.

-You expect to expand your services ahead of your competitors
-You want support for DX promotion from the strategic stage
-You want to launch a new business successfully
+We are able to provide services that meet the needs of our clients, including those that expect to expand their services ahead of their competitors, want support for DX promotion from the strategic stage, and want to successfully launch a new business.

-If you have any of these management issues or problems, please contact us.
+If you have any of these management issues or problems, please contact Andaze.
-Please feel free to contact Andaze.

 **President and Representative Director**